Thursday, 31 October 2013

 Logo by Joe Simon

 So - might we have actually already seen versions of the Kirby 'Spider-Man' pages of which legend tells?
 And if so, does it discredit Stan's account of the creation of the ol' Web-spinner?
 Not necessarily.
-Even if Jack had suggested the name to Stan and shown him some pages, the finished product by Lee and Ditko bore no relation to the character that Jack may have presented (and which was dreamt up by Simon & Oleck, remember).
+Even if Jack had suggested the name to Stan and shown him some pages, the finished product by Lee and Ditko bore no relation to the character Jack may have presented (and which was dreamt up by Simon & Oleck, remember).
 And, of course, Stan may have come up with the idea, and Jack submitted un-inked stats or redrawn pencils of his earlier pages, thinking that they would serve what Stan had roughly in mind.

 Apparently, Kirby's Spider-Man looked similar to the above figure